-22. There will be no resale of animals.
+27. There will be no resale of animals.

-23. All members must attend 6 hours of educational meetings by June 1St 2023.
+28. All members must attend 6 hours of educational meetings prior to weigh in of their respective species.
+Those 6 hours must be obtained from Pendleton County offered opportunities and of those 6 hours, at least 2 hours must be from an educational meeting pertaining to the species being shown.
+If an exhibitor is showing more than one specie, they must have two educational hours with each specie being shown- if you show FOUR species, you are required to have EIGHT educational hours.
 Exhibitors with 20 hours or more will earn ONE 1-week fair pass (excluding rides).
 Field trips, community service and participation in fundraisers counts towards the exhibitor's fair pass ONLY.

-24. Appropriate dress is required for shows and sales.
-Suggested hard sole shoes, required long pants and appropriate shirts/polos- No T-shirts.
+29. Appropriate dress is required for shows and sales.
+Suggested hard sole shoes, required long pants and appropriate shirts/polos- NO t-shirts.